Automate Larastan with GitHub Actions!

 uses:

-The role is used to use code from the repository.
+As a role, it is used to use the code in the repository

 Also, since only the code of the first commit of the specified branch is retrieved when checking out, fetch-depth: 0 as additional information in the with: , the entire history of all branches is retrieved.